PowerScribe 360 | Critical Results Is Optimized For Critical Test Result Communications

 Q. Can I call from any phone?
 Can I use any computer?

 A. You can call from any phone and you can use any computer that has Internet access.
+The mobile application is available for both Apple and Android devices.

 Q. How do I know if an ordering clinician has listened to my message?